Kirsten Geiger

 Track Users Form During Workouts

-Do users want to choose when they're being tracked, or would that be the default?
+Do users want to choose when they're tracked, or would that be the default?

 Alerts Ensure Safe, Optimal Lifting

-How much information on form analysis would be the most helpful for users and when?
+How much form analysis information would be the most helpful for users, and when?

 Will users want to compare the day's workout results with their progress history?